 Design and provision of training to the members of National DDR Commission in Haiti, followed by the drafting of a new National and Community Violence Reduction strategy aiming to address the gang-related violence and the proliferation of small arms and light weapons across the country (UNDP and BINUH - Haiti)

 This course aims to bring together mid-level practitioners, policy makers, researchers and donors from around the world to share experiences and develop a common understanding of possible and innovative approaches to (re)integration and improving community security.
 Best practice is shared by a pool of experienced trainers, and further explored and challenged by the participants.
-The course will be held in Barcelona, Spain, from Sunday 7 July to Sunday 14 July 2019.
+This course will be held in Barcelona, Spain, from the 20th to the 27th of June 2021.

 While reintegration programming has a history of over three decades and many lessons are learned, the successful rehabilitation and reintegration of members of so-called extremist groups is one of the new and complex challenges of today’s peacebuilding efforts.
 This course at the Center for Civil-Military Relations (CCMR) at the Naval Postgraduate School examines the reintegration of ex-combatants during or at the end of violent conflict - one of the most difficult yet important elements for stabilization and a successful transition from war to peace.
 This course also explores the rehabilitation, de-radicalization and reintegration of both foreign fighters returning to their country of origin, and members of domestic violent extremist groups.